NVIDIA/NeMo-Guardrails/examples/bots/nvidia-ai-foundation/README.md

     os.environ["NVIDIA_API_KEY"] = "nvapi-XXXXXXXXXXXXXXXXXXXXXXXXXX"
     ```

-5. **Run the bot**: You can use the `nemoguardrails chat --config=.` command to start an interactive chat session.
-Ensure you specify the correct path to your configuration file:
+4. **Run the bot**: You can use the `nemoguardrails chat --config=.` command to start an interactive chat session.
+Ensure you specify the correct path to your configuration file

+5. **Changing the Model `config.yml`**: To change the model used by the bot, you need to modify the `model` variable within the `models` section of the `config.yml` file.
+Ensure that the new model is supported by NVIDIA AI Foundation Endpoints and that you have access to it.
+For example, to switch to a different model (Ex: Mixtral8x7b), you might change it to:
+    ```yaml
+    models:
+      - type: main
+        engine: nvidia_ai_endpoints
+        model: playground_mixtral_8x7b
+    ```